 - Have only one kid.
 Again, kids are one of the most expensive “hobbies” you will ever take on…haha.
 You can plan on roughly 10K per year for #1, and 5-6K per additional kid (just going to public school).
 But then there is potential private school and of course college.
 A college degree will likely cost 100-300K+ per child! (in today's money).

-- Figure out if you can work from home, thereby reducing your commuting costs.
+- Determine if you can work from home, reducing your commuting costs.
 This may allow you to go down to one car even!

 - Move to (or retire to) another state with a lower cost of living.
 Specifically, lower housing costs in terms of rent or insurance and property taxes.